* H1 organic sales growth 2.3 pct, same as Q1

-Nestle had raised prices in Europe for products such as coffee, but this had reduced sales volumes, Roger told reporters.
+Nestle had raised prices in Europe for products like coffee, but this had reduced sales volumes, Roger told reporters.

 He declined to comment on any dialogue with Loeb's Third Point, which has urged management to set a margin target of 18 to 20 percent by 2020, buy back shares, sell non-core businesses and exit French cosmetics giant L'Oreal.

-Although Schneider has made some changes, Loeb, who was not immediately available for comment, and others say the company is moving too slowly.
+Although Schneider has made some changes, including putting Nestle's U.S. confectionery business under review, Loeb, who was not immediately available for comment, and others say the company is moving too slowly.

-(Reporting by John Revill, additional reporting by Silke Koltrowitz and Brenna Hughes Neghaiwi; Editing by Michael Shields and Dale Hudson)
+Since Loeb disclosed his stake until Wednesday, Nestle shares had gained 0.3 percent, although the stock was trading 0.8 percent lower on Thursday.
+(Reporting by John Revill, additional reporting by Silke Koltrowitz and Brenna Hughes Neghaiwi; editing by Michael Shields and Alexander Smith)